igorlab/KH_station/README.md

 To get Telegram notification you should generate new Bot and get an Access Token.
 Talk to [BotFather](https://telegram.me/botfather) and follow a few simple steps described [here](https://core.telegram.org/bots#botfather).

-Connect device to PC throughout USB open COM-port terminal and set up the Bot Token for your device:
+Connect device to PC throughout USB, open COM-port terminal and set up the Bot Token for your device